TrueCodePoet/kernel-memory/extensions/AzureCosmosDbTabular/README.md

 ## Features

-- Store tabular data (rows from Excel, CSV, JSON) as individual records in Azure Cosmos DB
+- Store tabular data (rows from Excel, CSV, JSON) as individual records in Azure Cosmos DB.
-- Perform structured queries against tabular data fields using special filter syntax
+- Perform structured queries against tabular data fields using special filter syntax (`data.FieldName`).
-- Support for both vector similarity search and structured field filtering
+- Retrieve records based on similarity using a basic placeholder query (Note: True vector search using Cosmos DB's native capabilities is not currently implemented in this connector).
-- Fully implements the `IMemoryDb` interface
+- Fully implements the `IMemoryDb` interface.
-- Includes a specialized Excel decoder that:
+- Includes an optional specialized Excel decoder (`TabularExcelDecoder`) that:
   - Preserves column-row relationships
   - Maintains data types (numbers, dates, booleans)
   - Creates one document per row for precise querying